danriti/moleskine/serviceworker-intro/README.md

 Worker events, read on [here][13].

-Now that we have some event listeners in place, let's go ahead and register our Service Worker:
+Now that we have some event listeners in place, let's go ahead and register our service worker:

-- ([Commit][102]) Update to register serviceworker.
+- ([Commit][102]) Update to register the service worker.

-As you can see, the registration of a Service Worker is a pretty straightforward task.
+As you can see, the registration of a service worker is a pretty straightforward task.
 The important thing to note is that service workers have a notion of scope based on where they are located in your domain.
-Since our Service Worker is at the root of our domain, the scope will be the entire origin.
+Since our service worker is at the root of our domain, the scope will be the entire origin.

 ![Registered service worker](https://raw.githubusercontent.com/danriti/moleskine/master/serviceworker-intro/images/03.png)